scalar-labs/scalar-terraform/docs/CloudPermissions.md

 ### Using S3 as a Terraform Backend

-If you use S3 as a Terraform backend, the action `s3:PutObject` is needed additionally.
+If you use S3 as a Terraform backend, the action `s3:PutObject` needs to be added to the above list.

 ## Azure

 ### General Role for Deployment with scalar-terraform

-The following shows a JSON that represents a custom role for users who manage resources for Scalar DLT with scalar-terraform.
+The following JSON is a custom role that allow users to manage resources for Scalar DLT with scalar-terraform.

-In Azure Portal, you can create the role in the Subscriptions section.
+In Azure Portal, you can create the role in Subscriptions section.
 Choose your subscription and select Access control (IAM) from the menu, then click "+Add" and select "Add custom role".
 Once the role is created, you can assign it to a user or a group from "Add role assignment" in the "+Add" menu.

 Please keep your subscription ID in the `assignableScopes` array.